algorithm-notes/algorithm-notes.github.io/index.md

-Note: Even though we are a guide on competitive programming, our main purpose is to help students in informatics programs.
+*Note*: Even though we are a guide on competitive programming, our main purpose is to help students in informatics programs.
 As such, we will try not to deviate from the IOI syllabus (https://people.ksp.sk/~misof/ioi-syllabus/ioi-syllabus.pdf), and any subjects outside this curriculum will be marked as such.

-*ps. something's ancient ...*
+*/ancient*